gabriel-doriath-dohler/pjulia/README.md

 ### tests/exec-fail/
 - `local.jl`
 ## What has not been done
-- While and for loops
+- While and for loops.
+(We have a buggy attemp to compile for loops.)
-- Structures
+- Structures : then *should* be easy to add as the value representation is uniform.
+We would use a map mapping a struct to an int representing its type and an int representing its size.
 - Return
-- Dynamic dyspatch
+- Dynamic dyspatch : it could be implemented using the `typeof` function that we added.
+The environment already detects all of the possible quanditate functions.
 ## Difficulties encountered
 - It took use some time to properly modify the grammar to avoid conflicts.
 In particular we use a different idea as last time for the unitary minus.
+Instead of separating expression starting with a unitary minus we have separete rules for the conditions.
 - Understanding the scope of variables was challenging.
 As a result, we had to change the typing environment (from/to mutable to/from imutable) a few times.
 - We missunderstood the way that values are represented in pjulia so we had to modify most of the compiler at the last minute.
 We should have read the guidlines more carefully.

+`ppx_deriving` was very usefull for debugging.
 ## Bonus
 - We have started to create an interpret in order to check the compiler against it.
+At he moment it is still very buggy.
 - We have added some tests (see above).
 - We have added a function `typeof` to get the type of an objet as an int.
 This would have been usefull for the dynamic dispatch.